squared-studio/SkillVerse/RTL_design_verification/chapter_00010.md

-# Chapter 10: Scoreboarding and Self-Checking Testbenches
+# Scoreboarding and Self-Checking Testbenches

 ## Scoreboarding Concepts
 Scoreboards are used to compare expected and actual outputs, ensuring the correctness of the design.